Kirchner Cultural Center, a review of one of the most important Centers of the city.

 All activities in CCK are FREE.
 Some shows require online bookings and you can do it in this website.

-At CCK you can enjoy music, visual arts, classes, audiovisual productions and guided tours.
+At the CCK you can enjoy music, visual arts, classes, audiovisual productions and guided tours.

-Major personalities of art have passed through the CCK such as: Ravi Coltrane, Egberto Gismonti, Martha Argerich, Barry Harris, Moreno Veloso and Natalia Lafourcade.
+Great art personalities have passed through the CCK such as: Barry Harris, Ravi Coltrane, Egberto Gismonti, Moreno Veloso, Natalia Lafourcade and Martha Argerich.